GiovaVigno/Challenge_Kiratech.s.p.a./Process performed/Description.md

 ## Third, metrics and data source

-I visualized the metrics from Prometheus , however I needed to add it as a data source (into the corfiguration) in Grafana.
+I visualized the metrics from Prometheus, however I needed to add it as a data source (into the corfiguration) in Grafana.

 ![Add Prometheus in the dashboard](screenshots/12.Prometheus.png)